gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ```

 **uv is secure by default.** Unlike pip, uv uses a [first-match strategy](https://docs.astral.sh/uv/concepts/indexes/) -
-it stops at the first index where a package is found and won't search further.
-This prevents dependency confusion out of
+it stops at the first index where a package is found and will not search further.
+This prevents dependency confusion out
-the box.
+of the box.
 You can also pin packages to specific indexes explicitly:

 ```toml
 # pyproject.toml - pin internal packages to your private index